 Fishing at Taylors Lakes

 At Taylors Lakes, you can catch carp & eels.
-Standard baits such as corn, bread, maggots work great for carp. it’s a very shallow water system only 1 meter deep, therefore, using a simple running sinker rig with a pea-size sinker works great in this area.
-So, does suspending baits using a float.
+Standard baits such as corn, bread, and maggots work great for carp. it’s a very shallow water system only 1 meter deep, therefore, using a simple running sinker rig with a pea-size sinker works great in this area.
+So, do suspend baits using a float.
 We have also fished well using unweighted baits.
 You can also target carp with hard body lures and soft plastics.
 This is a difficult technique that generally requires sight casting.
-This means spotting a nearby carp and casting right in there are and working the lure of plastic slowly hoping they will strike.
+This means spotting a nearby carp and casting right in there and working the lure of plastic slowly hoping they will strike.
 It’s tough but very rewarding when you catch a carp using this method.
 Most however will stick to targeting them with bait.

 You’re mainly targeting carp and they can grow very large.
 Therefore, a 3-6 kilo rod coupled with a 4000 size reel is very appropriate.
 You could even fish a little heavier with rods designed for snapper that are generally 4-7 kilo 7 foot in length.
 We recommend a 10 pound line and a strong leader.
 Again you can go heavier if you wish, for fun I have caught some monster size carp using a 2-4 kilo rod and 6-pound braid.
 But I am prepared to lose some good fish in the process.
 Most freshwater species have a tendency to feed more aggressively at Dawn and Dusk.
 We like to target carp on sundown, particularly in the warmer months.
 This is often when you see Carp swimming along the edges or jumping out of the water around September-November which is their spawning season.